fabfog/dxbox-docs/blog/2025-10-24-The-Boilerplate-Tax/index.md

 }
 ```

 This is clean & pragmatic.
-You're following the **"Principle of Least Height"**—keeping state as local as possible for as long as possible.
+You're keeping state as local as possible until a different necessity arises.

 Then, a new requirement lands on your desk.

 *"We're building a tutorial wizard, and it needs to be able to open that menu automatically to show the user where to click."*

-**...And suddenly, your world falls apart.**
+**...and suddenly, you're not so sure about what's "local" and what's not.**

 <!-- truncate -->